ryouze/ryouze.github.io/content/posts/iconic-jdm-engines.md

 - **Tuning Considerations:** Handles the demands of drifting well without significant modifications.
 Regular maintenance is advised due to high-revving use, especially checking the condition of piston rings and valves to ensure stability under stress.
 - **Cars:** Toyota AE86 Corolla (1983–1987).
 - **Cars' Cost**: Original: $11,000, Adjusted: $32,000 / 128,000 PLN (2024).
 - **Popularity:** The AE86, powered by the 4A-GE, became a drifting legend after its prominent role in the anime and manga series *Initial D*.
-Its balanced chassis and responsiveness make it a favorite in the drift scene.
+Known for its balanced chassis and responsiveness, it's often referred to as the "hachiroku" (Japanese for "86") and remains a favorite in the drift scene.

 #### Nissan SR20DET (1989–2002)